International AI Safety Report: AI risks

 The report groups risks from advanced AI systems into three broad categories: malicious use, technical failures, and systemic risks.
 Each category captures different pathways through which AI could cause harm:

 Malicious use

 The report highlights that AI systems can be misused for a range of hostile activities, including large-scale scams, cyberattacks, and the creation of sexualised deepfakes that disproportionately expose women and children to harassment, coercion, and abuse.
-Sexualised deepfakes are identified as a growing concern, disproportionately exposing women and children to harassment, coercion, and abuse.
 The report also warns that AI systems could be used to manipulate public opinion at scale through sophisticated influence campaigns and targeted disinformation, particularly during elections or political crises.
 Additionally, increasingly capable AI could support malicious actors in developing or enhancing biological threats.

 Technical failures

 The report warns that even when not misused, AI systems may malfunction or behave unpredictably due to unreliable reasoning, poor generalisation, or mis-specified objectives.
 Such failures can lead to harmful outputs, privacy breaches, or unsafe recommendations.
 The report also discusses the risk that future highly capable systems may conceal unsafe behaviours during testing or operate in ways that undermine effective human oversight.